DistributedClocks/DistributedClocks.github.io/README.md

 ```
 And that's it!
 The management and ordering of vector clocks will be handled accordingly.

-### Additional Tooling
+### Log analysis tools

-We support other libraries that allow users to do more than just determining the ordering of events in a distributed system.
+Logs produced by DistributedClocks libraries are compatible with several tools that make it easier to understand the execution of a distributed system.

-#### Shiviz
+#### Visualizing executions using ShiViz

-[Shiviz](https://bestchai.bitbucket.io/shiviz/) is a tool which allows users to visualize the output of a DistributedClocks log.
+[Shiviz](https://bestchai.bitbucket.io/shiviz/) allows users to visualize the output of a DistributedClocks log as a time-space diagram:

 ![](images/shiviz.png?raw=true)

-#### Dinv
+#### Inferring distributed data invariants using Dinv

-[Dinv](https://bitbucket.org/bestchai/dinv/) is a tool that helps users find data invariants in a distributed system.
-This is extremely helpful when trying to verify correctness in such a system.
+[Dinv](https://bitbucket.org/bestchai/dinv/) finds distributed data invariants for a distributed system.
+These can be helpful when trying to check that the system is correct.

-This page powered by Jekyll.